 At Pro Photo Supply, we talk to people every day who are having no end of trouble getting the image on their monitor to match the output of their printer.

-Once we get going, it isn’t long before I ask the question,
+Once we get going, it isn’t long before I ask the question, “Is your monitor profiled?”
+The responses to this question can be very entertaining:

-Some people reply “yes” because they have used Display Calibrator Assistant (Mac) or Display Color Calibration (Windows).
-After a monitor is truly profiled, the monitor profile is left behind for Photoshop or any other color-aware applications to use to understand how your monitor displays color.
+- - after a monitor is truly profiled, a little reference file, the monitor profile, is left behind for Photoshop or any other color-aware applications to use to understand how your monitor displays color.
+The applications listed above can’t do that.

 Do I really have to buy a “thing” to calibrate my monitor?